-Teaching Race at UVA is a new faculty development seminar designed to help a cohort of faculty from across UVA to incorporate the local history and present realities of race/racism into their teaching.
+Teaching Race at UVA is designed to help a cohort of faculty from across UVA incorporate the local history of race into their teaching.
 This place-based seminar is intended to support faculty from any discipline and any experience level—those who have been teaching and researching about race for many years but would like to learn more about local history, and those who would like to incorporate content about race into their teaching and research and would benefit from support to do so.

-This place-based seminar will provide UVA faculty with an in-depth understanding of the history of race at UVA, in Charlottesville, and in Virginia—in the context of the United States more broadly.
-Sessions will cover early colonial Virginia, the founding of UVA, the history of enslaved laborers here and regionally, Emancipation, Reconstruction and Jim Crow, the Civil Rights movement, and struggles for justice and equity by African Americans at UVA and in Charlottesville.
-We will connect historical events and struggles with contemporary concerns such as health, educational, and economic disparities, as well as white supremacist discourse and actions and present efforts toward justice and equity.
+The seminar provides UVA faculty with an in-depth understanding of the history of race at UVA, in Charlottesville, and in Virginia—in the context of the United States more broadly.
+Sessions cover early colonial Virginia, the founding of UVA, the history of enslaved laborers here and regionally, Emancipation, Reconstruction and Jim Crow, the Civil Rights movement, and struggles for justice and equity by African Americans at UVA and in Charlottesville.
+We connect historical events and struggles with contemporary concerns such as health, educational, and economic disparities, as well as white supremacist discourse and actions and present efforts toward justice and equity.
 The format includes a combination of site visits, presentations by subject matter experts, and discussions with colleagues.

 - Dorothe Bach, Ph.
 D., Associate Director and Professor, Center for Teaching Excellence

 - Andrea Douglas, Ph.
 D., Executive Director, Jefferson School African American Heritage Center